jhlywa/chess.js/README.md

 A flag of 'pc' would mean that a pawn captured a piece on the 8th rank and promoted.

 ### .pgn([ options ])
 Returns the game in PGN format.
-Options is an optional object that can include max width and/or a newline character.
+Options is an optional parameter which may include max width and/or a newline character settings.

     var chess = new Chess();
-    chess.info("White", "Plunky", "Black", "Plinkie");
+    chess.info('White', 'Plunky', 'Black', 'Plinkie');
     chess.move('e4');
     chess.move('e5');
     chess.move('Nc3');
     chess.move('Nc6');

-    chess.pgn({ max_width:5, newline_char:"<br />" });
+    chess.pgn({ max_width: 5, newline_char: '<br />' });
     // -> '[White "Plunky"]<br />[Black "Plinkie"]<br /><br />1. e4 e5<br />2.
 Nc3 Nc6'

 ### .put(piece, square)